Achill Island is one of the most beautiful places in Ireland.

 What to expect from your visit to Achill

 A trip to Achill Island promises a glimpse of the rural, quiet countryside that’s reminiscent of a bygone Ireland.
-It’s a place to get away from it all; to see some of the most gorgeous scenery on the Atlantic coast — but away from the crowds.
+It’s a place to get away from it all; to see some of the most gorgeous scenery on the Atlantic coast — but without the crowds.
 Unless we’re talking about crowds of sheep.
 Errr, make that flocks?

 Achill Island weather